hhelmbre/Rockstar-Lifestyle/README.md

 of their help and guidance with the development of this project.

 We would also like to thank the Nance Lab and the University of Washington for providing the testing images.
+Continuing, the training images within the `Images` were obtained from the groups they are named after.
+The journal ids are as follows, pbio.1001041, ASN.2013091017, ppat.1000100, and PMC2361341.